mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 If this is your first foray into digital painting, this page should give you a brief introduction to the basic but important concepts required for getting started with digital painting in Krita.

-Although very lengthy, this page tries to give a brief overview of some of the krita's most important functionality; it tries to help you grasp the functions of various menu and buttons in Krita without going into minute details.
+Although very lengthy, this page tries to give a brief overview of some of the Krita's most important functionality; it tries to help you grasp the functions of various menu and buttons in Krita without going into minute details.

 .. contents::